isomerpages/ura-mbsc2020/_events/1-celebrate-in-the-city.md

       Esplanade presents: Voices - A Festival of Songs <font color="red"> (FULL)</font></b>
       <br>6-8 December 2019
       <br>Esplanade-Theatres on the bay, 1 Esplanade Drive (S038981)
-      <br>Esplanade – Theatres on the Bay is proud to present the seventh edition of Voices – A Festival of Song, a three-day celebration of vocal music to be held from 6 – 8 Dec 2019.
-Voices invites you to connect with one another through the shared experience of song.
+      <br>Esplanade – Theatres on the Bay is proud to present the seventh edition of Voices – A Festival of Song, a three-day celebration of vocal music.
 It is through the coming together of music and words that we create song—a beautiful weave of two different elements.
-Similarly, when we all join our voices, we create magical connections with the fellow singers around us.
 Voices 2019 will continue to feature a diverse range of forms and styles of singing, including choral, a cappella, musical theatre, show and pop choir, classical singing, jazz and more
       <br><a href="www.esplanade.com/voices">Click here to find out more.</a>
     </td>
 </tr>